vpiresc/health-search/README.md

 ## Installation
-To run the The Menu App locally, follow these steps:
+To run the Health Search App locally, follow these steps:

 1. Clone the repository to your local machine using `git clone`.
 2. Open the project in Xcode.